- High Speed, Contactless (RFID/NFC) Interface ISO 14443

 C8 – MOST Card® Contactless Microprocessor Smart Cards

 CardLogix M.O.S.T.
 Card® C8 Series is a contactless microprocessor smart card family built on CC EAL5+ certified silicon and powered by the sophisticated M.O.S.T.
 Card Operating System.
 The cards are designed for multi-function and/or high security applications.
-The C8 family features up to 162k bytes of user memory that can be configured for a wide variety of applications including ID-1 ICAO certified Border Crossing Cards, ePassports, access control (PACS), single sign-on, healthcare IDs, Voter IDs, contactless badging with on-card storage of biometrics, and any application that require strong eWallets with a session key purse function.
+The C8 family features up to 162k bytes of user memory that can be configured for a wide variety of applications including ID-1 ICAO certified Border Crossing Cards, ePassports, access control (PACS), single sign-on, e-Signature, healthcare IDs, Voter IDs, contactless badging with on-card storage of biometrics, and any application that require strong eWallets with a session key purse function.

 The M.O.S.T.
 C8 Card series features advanced password security logic, 3DES and AES 128-256 encryption, ICAO (BAC), SHA-256 and HMAC authentication, and eSignatures with vaulted and threshold key protection for strong data integrity.
 The C8 series enables hyper key-diversification with a 24-byte global unique identifier (GUID), making each credential truly unique.
 The silicon provides continuous internal encryption of all data and the virtualization and rotation of the data across the non-volatile memory for secure data storage.